-Management anticipates that IFRS 15 and IFRS 9 will be adopted in the Group's consolidated financial statements for the annual period beginning I January 2017 and 1 January 2018 respectively.
+Management anticipates that IFRS 15 and IFRS 9 will be adopted in the Group's consolidated financial statements for the annual year beginning 1 January 2018.
 The application of IFRS 15 and IFRS 9 may have significant impact on amounts reported and disclosures made in the Group's consolidated financial statements in respect of revenue from contracts with customers and the Group's financial assets and financial liabilities.
 However, it is not practicable to provide a reasonable estimate of effects of the application of these standards until the Group performs a detailed review.

-Summary of significant accounting policies
+3. Summary of significant accounting policies